Funding Specialist Housing: SEN, Supported Living & Care Homes

 Key Benefits for Developers:

-A properly funded project can unlock these benefits.
+- A properly funded project can unlock these benefits and enable strong exit strategies, including refinance or sale

 SEN, Supported Living & Care Home Funding Challenges

-A high-demand but high-scrutiny sector, specialist housing is in high demand.
+A high-demand but high-scrutiny sector, specialist housing presents unique funding challenges.
 Often, lenders hesitate because:

-It is more difficult to build complex structures due to fire safety requirements, access requirements, and EPC rules.
+It is more difficult to build complex structures due to fire safety requirements, access requirements under Building Regulations Part M, and EPC rules aligned with ESG standards.

-Flexible funding is needed for operational changes, safety upgrades, and adaptations.
+Flexible funding is needed for operational changes, safety upgrades, and adaptations, making it essential to properly structure capital expenditure.

 Developers need lenders who specialise in this type of housing, not banks that use generic lending criteria.